From "School of Hard Knots" by Kevin Guilfoile:

 Twenty-four-seven cable news-programming helps schadenfreude maintain its wickedness within over time, enabling viewers to

-yet another Justice Department aide resign to avoid a subpoena; or
+• watch over, and over, and over again, yet another Justice Department aide resign to avoid a subpoena; or

 • hear Attorney General Gonzales asseverate reliably on cue, "I don't recall"; or